Skip to main content

 • Take a vehicle on finance (it doesn't belong to you)

-• Take goods you need for basic domestic needs (fridge, cooker, bed)
+• Take goods you need for basic domestic needs (fridge, cooker, bed, table, chairs)

 • Use threatening or abusive language